Wednesdays at

 We accept payments at the door via credit card (preferred) or cash (exact change preferred).

 We offer discounts for pre-registration.
-We also offer limited volunteer positions in exchange for a discount.
+We also offer some volunteer positions in exchange for a discount.
 Please email nancy@oaklandqueerdance.com about volunteer opportunities.

 Where do I go to dance?